spiral/docs/database/migrations.md

 All migration methods are based on DBAL functions, feel free to use same abstract types as in [direct schema declarations](/database/declaration.md).

-> Note that ORM component can create migrations automatically.
+> Note that the Cycle ORM component can create migrations automatically.